 - Invoices in PDF and other functions with which you can collect more money.

-Artsen zonder Grenzen streamlines their donation process by ensuring that visitors, once they are there, also stay on their donation page.
+Artsen zonder Grenzen streamlines its donation process by ensuring that visitors, once they are there, also stay on their donation page.

 The more distractions there are on the donation page, the lower your conversion rate will be.
 Here is a way to keep the donation process exclusively on the task, namely to convert the visitor to that page into a donor: